pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can delete all persons in your contact list, so that you can start afresh with a clean slate.
+You can delete all persons in your contact list, so that you can restart easily with a clean slate and an empty contact list.

 <h4>Format:</h4>